Tuning Hammers

 It is not OK to remove these hammers from either a serviceable or restorable instrument.

-This is the version of the Mason & Hamlin tuning key that was intended for the grand pianos, but both tools could be used on either piano.
+This is the version of the Mason & Hamlin tuning key that was intended for the grand pianos, so that it would not interfere with the stretcher.

 DSC01723